-Natural communities considered in this section include scrub, chaparral, grassland, woodland, and riparian habitats, along with jurisdictional wetlands and non-wetland waters of the U.S. and waters of the State.
+Natural communities considered in this section include scrub, chaparral, woodland, and riparian habitats.
 Threats to these communities are varied and include invasive species, pests and disease, habitat degradation (altered fire regime, drought), public uses (including recreation), erosion, and edge effects.
 This section provides guidelines for monitoring and managing these communities.
 Refer to Section 2.3.4, Appendix B, and the M2 NCCP/HCP Plan (Section 7.2.8.9) for additional information on sensitive natural communities.